Cheez0id/MaryLeePrince-portfolio1/README.md

 # MaryLeePrince-portfolio1
-a repository in which to create my first portfolio
+a repository in which to create my first portfolio in html and css